daltschu22/nike-base-site/README.md

 - Shows information about each site when clicked
 - Allows filtering of sites by state and site type
 - Provides historical context about the Nike missile system
-- Scrapes data from Wikipedia to populate the database
+- Automatically scrapes data from Wikipedia to populate the database on first run

 ## Features

 - Interactive Google Maps integration
-- Data scraping from Wikipedia
+- Automatic data scraping from Wikipedia
 - Filtering and search capabilities
 - Responsive design for desktop and mobile
 - Detailed information about each missile site